Surat Thani Lower Southern Gulf, Thailand Travel Guide

 Less common in Surat Thani city than in larger metropolitan areas like Bangkok.
 If you find one, ensure the driver agrees to use the meter.
 If a meter is not used, negotiate the fare before starting your journey.
 Taxis are typically found waiting at the airport, train station, bus terminal, and major hotels.

 Grab is the most widely used ride-sharing app in Thailand and operates effectively in Surat Thani.
 Grab has both car and motorbike taxi services.
-The app displays fixed fares before you confirm your booking, eliminating the need for negotiation and simplifying pricing.
+The app displays fixed fares before you confirm your booking, eliminating the necessity of negotiation and simplifying pricing.
 Grab is highly convenient for booking rides to and from key transport hubs or specific attractions.

-Grab is generally considered a safe option as drivers are registered with the service, and rides are tracked via the app.
+Grab is usually thought of as a safe option as drivers are registered with the service, and rides are tracked via the app.
 You can share your journey details with others for added safety.
 For non-app taxis or tuk-tuks, always negotiate the fare upfront to prevent disputes.
 Be aware of common scams, like inflated prices.

-For self-driving, an International Driving Permit (IDP) along with your home country's driving license is needed.
+For self-driving, an International Driving Permit (IDP) along with your home country's driving a permit is necessary.
 Always carry both documents.

-Surat Thani city center, especially the areas around the Tapi Riverfront, the night market, and Ko Lamphu Public Park, are relatively pedestrian-friendly.
+Surat Thani city center, notably the areas around the Tapi Riverfront, the night market, and Ko Lamphu Public Park, are comparatively pedestrian-friendly.

 Formal, organized walking tours in Surat Thani city are not widely advertised.
 However, self-guided exploration of the night market, morning markets, and riverfront areas is easy.